 They get spoilt quickly; hence you should store them in the fridge to keep them fresh.

 Tangelos are quite different in appearance, have a prominent navel with a deep orange color.
-They are more tart compared to its fellow species.
-They are far much juicer and sweeter than the other varieties and worth being in the list of the best oranges for juicing.
+They are more tart compared to their fellow species.
+They are far much juicer and sweeter than the other varieties and worth being on the list of the best oranges for juicing.

 5. Blood orange

-These kinds of oranges come with their own-defined appearance.
+These kinds of oranges come with their own defined appearance.
 Its inside is ruby-red in color and very fleshy.
 They produce a unique-looking juice that provides a taste that is distinguishable from other varieties.
-Their disadvantageousness comes at their high price.
+Their disadvantageousness comes at a high price.
 It may be unaffordable if your target is a low-budget fruit.

 They are the highest antioxidants-providers making them the healthiest.
 They are available from the end of January to April and offer the best juice when mixed with other citrus fruits or taken singly.